 John Wood designed the masterful Circus, a circle of curving, perfectly proportioned Georgian houses interrupted just three times for intersecting streets.
 Wood died shortly after work began; his son, the younger John Wood, completed the project.
 Notice the carved acorns atop the houses: Wood nurtured the myth that Prince Bladud founded Bath, ostensibly with the help of an errant pig rooting for acorns (this is one of a number of variations of Bladud's story).
-A garden fills the center of the Circus.
+A garden with large plane trees fills the center of the Circus.
 The painter Thomas Gainsborough (1727–88) lived at No. 17 from 1760 to 1774.

 View deals in Bath and the Cotswolds for vacation packages, hotels, airfare, and more from our partners!More